-Student Appeal Form for School-based Assessment Homeroom: Student's Name: Course: Class Teacher: Assessment Task Date: Type of Task (tick one) □ Examination ☐ In class task ☐ Hand in task Outline the circumstances of your appeal. (attach any additional notes to the back of this form if you run out of space here) Do you have supporting documentation to support your case?
+Student Appeal Form for School-based Assessment Student 's Name: Homeroom: Course: Class Teacher: Assessr nent Task Date : Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline ces of your appeal. (attach a ny additional no tes to the back of this form if you run out of space here) Do you h nave supportinç documentation to support your case?
 If YES, attach it to the back of this form.
-Declaration I/We declare that the above information is a true and accurate account of the circumstances surrounding the appeal.
-Student's Signature: Parent's/Carer's Signature: Date: LOL RECOMMENDATION: College Use Only:

-- □ Students / parents have been notified of the outcome of the appeal in writing - A copy of this notification has been given to the relevant Leader of Learning, classroom teacher and Student Services
+Declarat ove information is a true and accurate account of the circumstances surrounding the appeal.
+Student's s Signature: Parent's/Carer's Signature: Date: LOL RE(DN: College Use Only: Appeal: Upheld / Reject ed Director of Curriculum Signature: A copy nts / parents have been notified of the outcome of the appeal in writing of this notification has been given to the relevant Leader of Learning, classroom teacher and nt Services